-Democracy Day: FG declares Monday Public Holiday - Nigeria Today
+Democracy Day: FG declares Monday public holiday - Nigeria Today

+The Minister of Interior, Lt.-Gen. Abdulrahman Dambazau (rtd), made the declaration in a statement on Thursday in Abuja.

-Making the declaration on behalf of the Federal Government, the Minister of Interior, Abdulrahman Dambazau, congratulated Nigerians for witnessing yet another Democracy Day, which marks the Second Year Anniversary of President Muhammadu Buhari’s Government.
+The minister congratulated Nigerians for witnessing yet another Democracy Day, marking the second year anniversary of the President Muhammadu Buhari-led government.

-A statement signed by the Director Overseeing the Office of the Permanent Secretary, Muhammadu Maccido quoted Dambazau as assuring “Nigerians of the government’s continued efforts towards guaranteeing security, revitalizing the economy and tackling corruption, which are the three main focused areas of this administration.
-While a lot has been achieved in the area of security, particularly in the northeast, and in tackling corruption, recent statistics released by the National Bureau of Statistics have shown tremendous improvement of the country’s GDP.
-No doubt the nation is closer to getting out of recession, particularly with the recently launched Economic Recovery and Growth Plan (ERGP), which seeks to revitalize the nation’s economy soonest.
-With the recently signed Executive Orders on Ease of Doing Business, we have opened our doors wider for both domestic and foreign investors”.
+Dambazau assured Nigerians of government’s continued efforts at achieving its three main targets of guaranteeing security, revitalising the economy and tackling corruption.

+“While a lot has been achieved in the areas of security, particularly in the North-East, and in tackling corruption, recent statistics released by the National Bureau of Statistics have shown tremendous improvement of the country’s Gross Domestic Product (GDP).

+“No doubt, the nation is closer to getting out of recession, particularly with the recently inaugurated Economic Recovery and Growth Plan (ERGP), which seeks to revitalise the nation’s economy soonest.

+“Following the recently signed Executive Orders on Ease of Doing Business, we have opened our doors wider for both domestic and foreign investors,” said Dambazau.

-The minister urged Nigerians to join hands with the Government of President Buhari in his sustained efforts in building a peaceful and enduring democratic legacy.
+He wished all Nigerians a happy Democracy Day celebration and enjoined them to join hands with the government in building a peaceful and enduring democratic legacy.

-The post Democracy Day: FG declares Monday Public Holiday appeared first on Vanguard News.

 Do you something awesome to share with the world?
 Click here to share